Welcome to Safety & Security Services

 - Uniformed police officers who provide traffic safety services on campuses with a demonstrated need.

-- Uniformed School Liaison Officers assigned to secondary campuses to develop a rapport between students and police officers, and to provide an extra measure of security on these campuses.
+- Uniformed School Resource Officers assigned to secondary campuses to develop a rapport between students and police officers, and to provide an extra measure of security on these campuses.
 The officers also serve as counselors and instructors on matters related to law enforcement.

 - Campus Crime Stopper Programs are active on all secondary campuses.
 The program is administered by students and is designed to teach them the need for citizen involvement in reporting and preventing criminal activity.

-- CCTV Camera systems in all schools help administrators monitor the interior and exterior of the building.
+- Surveillance Camera systems in all schools help administrators monitor the interior and exterior of the building.
 The systems are also used on conjunction with the access control system, so District personnel can see persons requesting entrance into the building.

 - All Plano ISD campuses and facilities use the RAPTOR electronic visitor management system.
 The RAPTOR system, which requires the visitor to present a driver’s license or other acceptable form of government-issued identification, logs the visitor into the building and provides the visitor with a temporary, photo-identification badge to wear while in the building.
 The visitor management system also checks the visitor’s identification against a nationwide database of registered sex offenders.

 - Radio systems provide campus and district-wide communications with a special radio channel for the joint use of police, fire and district administrators during emergencies.